hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 received.
 Response should be sent before the notification expires.
 Use the `Time` API to fetch current time of the perun node for checking notification expiry.

+If multiple payments (in different currencies) is received, the user can either accept or reject all of them.
+It is not possible to accept only specific payments and reject others.

 *Parameters*